 Tuberculosis (TB) is an infectious bacterial disease.
 It can present with pulmonary or extrapulmonary TB [1].
 It represents a global health concern.
 Millions of people are diagnosed with TB every year worldwide, mostly in developing countries [2].
 According to the reports of the World Health Organization (WHO), the estimated count of new cases was 8.6 million in 2012.
 It rose to 10 million in 2019 [3, 4].
-It follows human immunedeficiency virus (HIV) as a leading infectious cause of death, accounting for 1.2 million deaths in 2019 [1].
-Although vaccines and antimicrobial treatment are widely infection rates have been rising after an initial fall.
-This problem is compounded by the spread of multidrug resistance among Mycobacterium tuberculosis (MTB) strains [5].
+It follows the human immunedeficiency virus (HIV) as a leading infectious cause of death, accounting for 1.2 million deaths in 2019 [1].
+Although vaccines and antimicrobial treatment are widely used, the infection rates have been rising after respiratory (92.74%) and pleural fluid (2.42%).
+The remaining extrapulmonary tuberculosis cases were (4.84%).
+Positive TB cases were prevailing among males in the productive age group (31-60 years).
+The positivity rate of TB cases showed a rising pattern from 2016 to 2018, where the highest rate (2.26%) was observed followed by an upward and downward pattern to reach its lowest rate (0.84%) in 2021.
+Afterward, a sharp rise was noticed in 2022.